Mdot5596/Santa-Sim/README.md

+Whilst home - refine - document new testing - put in viva slide
 # Santa-Sim #
 Third Prototype for Falmouth University
 This repo contains a zipped build that you can easily download and run